Enduring Monuments and Shifting Cultures in Cordoba and Granada

 Day 2 begun in the seminar room and then in the afternoon proceeded to the synagogue, the city walls and gates on the old city’s west side.

 On Day 3 we went to the palace-city Madinat al-Zahra and to the nearby al-Rummaniya palace (recently excavated by a team from Deutsches Archäologisches Institut and the Conjunto Arqueológico de Madinat al-Zahra).

 Concepts: the city as palimpsest, viewsheds and the meaning of vision, the inhabited medieval city (historic dwellings vs. dwelling in the past), institutions for the study and interpretation of the medieval past.

-On Day 6 we will see the newly restored Dar al-Horra palace of the Nasrid period (13th-15th century); the taifa-period city baths, city walls and gates; and traces of its mosques and minarets (now converted to churches and church towers), and many large public cisterns that allowed quarters such as the Albaicín to develop in the medieval period by provisioning the residents with water.
-We will read the city as a layered entity, in which specific objects—such as the spolia column capitals from Cordoba that were brought for use in Granada’s city baths—were visible reminders of other places and periods in Andalusi history.
+On Day 6 we saw the newly restored Dar al-Horra palace of the Nasrid period (13th-15th century); the taifa-period city baths, city walls and gates; and traces of its mosques and minarets (now converted to churches and church towers), and many large public cisterns that allowed quarters such as the Albaicín to develop in the medieval period by provisioning the residents with water.
+We read the city as a layered entity, in which specific objects—such as the spolia column capitals from Cordoba that were brought for use in Granada’s city baths—were visible reminders of other places and periods in Andalusi history.

 On Day 7 we focused on the Albaicín and architectural conversions.